 6 results for tag: industry

 Albert and Edward Rockwell founded the New Departure Bell Company in 1888.
 It was located in one room of the H.C.
 Thompson Clock Company on Federal Street.
 The Bell Shop later moved to North Main Street.
 The New Departure Company grew extensively and diversified to produce automobiles, bicycle coaster brakes and a variety of bearings.
+Due to the prolonged reception of generic zolpidem, the risk of addiction increases.
+When prescribing the drug to patients with concomitant depressive states, it is necessary to take into account the possibility of increasing suicidal tendencies.

 The Dunbar Brothers Company was located on South Street.
 Originally owned by Edward L. Dunbar, it was later passed down to his three sons Edward B., William and Winthrop Dunbar.
 Founded circa 1845 Dunbar’s produced clock springs and later a variety of other springs.
 The Dunbar Company later merged into the Wallace Barnes Company.